citrus-dalv/altrepo_binpacklist_export/README.md

 * make utility
 * g++ compiler
 ### Make
-  Project building is automated by make utility.
+  Project building is automated by make.
 Makefile have main targets 'library' and 'prog'.
 You can build library separately.
   Just run make without any arguments.
-This will create the library and cli-unitiliy.
+This will create the library.
 Shared library is located in directory lib/.
   It also creates there a symbolic link to library.
-You can copy it to system directories before run cli-utility.
+You must install library via 'install' target before compiling utility
 ### Installation
-  Installation implies only specifying the directory with the library to system linker.
+  Installation implies copy library to /usr/local/lib and headers to /usr/local/include
 > make install

+  Then, you can make utility
+> make prog

-  To 'uninstall'
+  To 'uninstall' library
 > make uninstall

 ## Library usage
-You have to include to your project lib/include/altrepo_export.h.
+You have to include to your project <altrepo/altrepo_export.h>.
 It contains class Exporter, wich contains the method export_branch_packages().
 Also contains struct PackageKit.
 Method export_branch_packages() works with it and returns count of retrieved packages from server.
 Before call it, you have to set URL via set_url_export(const char*)
 > altrepo::Exporter exp;\
 > exp.set_url_export('url');\